MrMinemeet/LANBox/README.md

 ## How to Install
 ### Preparation
-1. Download [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) from the official Website.
-The easiest way is to use the Raspberry Pi Imager for flashing the OS onto the Micro-SD card.

-2. Flash the OS using the Raspberry Pi Imager or [balenaEtcher](https://www.balena.io/etcher/)
+1. Flash the *Raspberry Pi OS* onto the micro-sd card using the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/).

-3. Create a `ssh` file on the `boot` partition.
+2. Create a `ssh` file on the `boot` partition.
 This enables ssh access.

+3. Use a terminal or console window to SSH into the raspberry using `ssh pi@raspberrypi.local` or `pi@[IP]` where you have to replace `[IP]` with the IP address of the Raspberry pi.

 ### Install LANBox
 1. `cd ~`
-2. `mkdir ./Project`
 3. `git clone https://github.com/MrMinemeet/LANBox.git`
-4. `cd Project/LANBox`
+4. `cd ./LANBox`
 5. `./LANBox.sh`

+---
 ## Todo:
 * Filesharing
 * Bridge Mode